-Learn how many hours of ABA therapy is needed + how long ABA therapy lasts.
+Learn how many hours of ABA therapy are needed + how long ABA therapy lasts.

 The recommended number of hours for an autistic child ranges between 2 and 5 every day.